astro-m2dx/astro-m2dx/packages/remark-sectionize-headings/README.md

 ## When should I use this?

 If you want to style sections of your document according to heading levels.

+This is a pure remark plugin and can be used easily outside of an Astro context.

 ## Install